-Last November, Arcadian was acquired by MYnd Analytics (NASDAQ: MYnd), fusing two very different skillsets into one powerful offering for patients and those who deliver healthcare services.
+Arcadian was acquired by MYnd Analytics (NASDAQ: MYnd) in November 2017, fusing two very different skillsets into one powerful offering for patients and those who deliver healthcare services.
 MYnd, a data analytics company, has a platform to help doctors in several ways.
 For example, it allows them to identify the best medications based on a person's neurophysiology.
 They do that by evaluating a patient's Electrophysiological Monitoring Method (EEG) and compare it to a registry of 40,000 outcomes that they've collected over the last 20 years, Plotkin says.

 “We compare the patient's EEG through data analytics and algorithms and artificial intelligence (AI) to the registry and the output is a report that shows what the best medication is for that person's particular neurophysiology...it can drill down to the specific medication,” he explains.
 For example, a patient might respond better to Paxil than Prozac.

 Woven together, the streams of information are used as “a guide for our clinicians to help them be better prescribers and reduce the trial and error for patients who want to get on the right medication the first time,” he says.